 - Fat absorption – the lymphatic system absorbs the lipid nutrients from the intestine and transports them to the blood.

-An interruption in the lymphatic system can undermine its ability to drain fluid properly, resulting in an excess of fluid in parts of the body.
+An interruption in the lymphatic system can undermine its ability to drain fluid properly, resulting in excess fluid in parts of the body.

 Patients with lymphoma have an increased risk of complications from the infection because their lymphocytes can not reach the parts of the body where the swelling occurs.